baggepinnen/LowLevelParticleFilters.jl/docs/src/beetle_example.md

 ```@example beetle
 plot!(fig2, identity.(sbm'[:,4]), lab="smoothed")
 ```
 We see that the smoothed trajectory may look very different from the filter trajectory.
-This is an indication that it's hard to tell what state the beetle is currently in, but easy to look back and tell what state the beetle must have been in at a historical point.
+This is an indication that it's hard to tell what state the beetle is currently in, but easier to look back and tell what state the beetle must have been in at a historical point.

 We can also visualize the mode state